 3. Videos often go viral.
 It is much more likely that a person will share a video than text.
 This is especially true when you put together a really good video.

 Online video marketing is affordable, requires only a webcam, a microphone, and a good script to begin to enjoy the benefits.
 Take some time to fine tune your message and make it easy to understand.
 That way you’ll enjoy the greatest benefit.

 Online marketing videos are the hottest tool business owners have at their fingertips.
 In today’s online environment a video is far more likely to lead to a sale than even the best text content.

 Once you can recognize the inner critic, you can learn to control it.
 The way that you interpret challenges, obstacles, or criticism that you face is up to you.
 But this is the most challenging step for most people.
 It is difficult to reframe the voice when you have well-grooved patterns.

 The way to think about reframing is to imagine giving advice to a friend.

 Naturally, you would never use a harsh, critical voice when trying to help a friend.

 If you would never do this with a friend, why are you doing it with yourself?

 We are generally harsher on ourselves than we are with others, so instead of talking to yourself, imagine that you’re giving advice to a good friend.

-reframe the negative statement that was made.
+Now, imagine that you’re giving them advice and reframe the negative statement that was made

 After reframing comes action.